art-of-robustness-iros2025/art-of-robustness-iros2025.github.io/_pages/posters.md

 ## Submission Instructions

 We encourage participants to submit their research to _Link_ in the form of a short paper (2-4 pages, excluding references)  following the template and format guidelines given in the [IEEE Robotics and Automation Society](https://ras.papercept.net/conferences/support/support.php).

 Presenting already accepted work is also encouraged.
 In this case, authors should submit the accpted manuscript along with a poster summarizing their research.

-<u> Submitting a video attachment to illustrate the failure cases discussed in the extended abstract is optional but highly recommended. </u>
+<u>Submitting a video showing failure cases and their solutions is optional but highly recommended.</u>

 <!-- Submission of video attachment and code is optional but highly encouraged.  -->